maggiechurch741/PPR_Pond_Mapper/README.md

 To use the tool, visit [GEE link].
 Simply select your area and timespan of interest, then click Run to generate predictions.
 The output is a **10-meter resolution** map showing areas likely to be inundated or dry.
 More detailed guidance can be found [here].

-## How it works:
+## How we built the model
 We trained a random forest model on thousands of aerial images, captured by the US Fish & Widlife's (USFWS) Habitat and Population Evaluation Team ("HAPET") over 680 4mi^2 plots and 9 survey periods between 2016-2024.
 These images have a 1.5m resolution and are digitized by HAPET into surface water polygons.

 ### Wetland Footprint
-To focus predictions, we limit analysis to pixels with historical evidence of wetlands, based on multiple data sources:
+To focus predictions, we limit analysis to pixels with historical evidence of wetlands within the PPJV administrative boundary, based on multiple data sources:

 * USFWS National Wetland Inventory (NWI)
 * JRC Global Surface Water Maximum Water Extent